brunocfnba/docker-kubernetes-workshop/lab6/README.md

-# Lab 6 - Running a Cognitive App in Kubernetes on Bluemix
+# Lab 6 - Running a Cognitive App in Kubernetes on IBM Cloud

-In our last lab we'll setup and run a cognitive app using Kubernetes on Bluemix.
+In our last lab we'll setup and run a cognitive app using Kubernetes on IBM Cloud.

 ### About our app